yurii-shkrobut-m/phone-catalog/README.md

 # React product (phone) catalog
-This project is a catalog application developed using React with TypeScript.
+Developed simple e-commerce React based application using React, HashRouter and Context.
+Crafted UI and components on my own.
 It allows users to browse a range of phones, tablets, and accessories, add items to favorites and cart, and view detailed information about each product.

 ## Preview
 - [DEMO LINK](https://yurii-shkrobut-m.github.io/phone-catalog/)